daviddias99/projects/README.md

 ---
 ### SINF - Information Systems

+In this course we learned about concepts of information systems, talking about the different types of systems that are currently used in enterprises and manufacturing companies.
+We applied our concepts by developping an application that interfaced with the Primavera Jasmin ERP.

 More info on the [course](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=459494).

 The project was developed with Eduardo Ribeiro ([EduRibeiro00](https://github.com/EduRibeiro00)), Filipa Senra ([filipasenra](https://github.com/filipasenra)) and Luís Cunha ([luispcunha](https://github.com/luispcunha)